BlockstreamResearch/bip-frost-dkg/README.md

 When ChillDKG does not terminate successfully, it is not possible to identify the misbehaving participant unless they misbehave in certain trivial ways.
 While the ability to identify the misbehaving participant, also called *identifiable aborts*, is desirable, we keep this goal out of scope for simplicity.
-(TODO: This may change in a future version of the BIP, but no guarantee.)
+(TODO: This may change in a future version of the BIP, but there is no guarantee.)

 Adding robustness to ChillDKG would require the coordinator to exclude participants that appear unresponsive or faulty, which degrades the setup already from the beginning from `t`-of-`n` to `(t-1)`-of-`(n-1)`.
 This approach is undesirable in most scenarios, as a malicious coordinator would have the power to exclude participants at will, and even if ChillDKG's design did not include a coordinator and participants had direct communication links to each other, it would be unclear how to achieve robustness in a dishonest majority setting.

 Moreover, we believe that it is preferable to err on the side of caution even in the case of benign failures.
-For example, consider a key generation ceremony for a threshold cold wallet intended store large amounts of Bitcoin.
+For example, consider a key generation ceremony for a threshold cold wallet intended to store large amounts of Bitcoin.
-If it turns out that one of the devices participating appears non-responsive, e.g., due to a loss of network or a software bug, users will typically prefer security over progress, and abort the protocol instead of forcing successful termination of the ceremony by excluding the device from the DKG session.
+If it turns out that one of the devices participating appears non-responsive, e.g., due to a loss of network or a software bug, users will typically prefer security to progress, and abort the protocol instead of forcing successful termination of the ceremony by excluding the device from the DKG session.
-While a warning can be presented to users in this case, users tend to misunderstand and ignore these.
+While warnings can be presented to users in this case, users tend to misunderstand and ignore these.

 Even in distributed systems with strict liveness requirements, e.g., a system run by a large federation of nodes of which a majority is trusted, what is typically necessary for the liveness of the system is the continued ability to *produce signatures*.
 However, the setup of keys is typically performed in a one-time ceremony at the inception of the system (and possibly repeated in large time intervals, e.g., every few months).